resbazSQL/lc-webscraping/setup.md

 ### Scrapy

-Once you have a working installation of Python, the next step is to install [Scrapy](https://scrapy.org/).
+Once you have a working installation of Python 3, the next step is to install [Scrapy](https://scrapy.org/).

 If you have installed Python using the Anaconda framework as suggested by the Software Carpentry setup instructions, you can easilly install Scrapy by doing the following: